kreative-kat/ko_ug_draft_conversion/user guide.md

-### Creating a Unikernel from Dynamically Linked Code {#creating-a-unikernel-from-dynamically-linked-code}
+### Creating a Unikernel from Dynamically Linked Code

 By default, `kontain-gcc` (`kontain-g++`) produces a statically linked unikernel that contains all of the code it needs to run.
 In most cases, this is the preferred way to create and run unikernels.